 The best things to do in Seville with kids

+In May the temperature was hot, the skies were clear, jacaranda trees were in full bloom, and we were able to walk to everything we wanted to see.
 We went slowly and took lots of stops for ice cream and drinks, much to the children’s delight.
-Temperatures were about 35°C so you need to be prepared with plenty of suncream, sun hats and water.
+Temperatures were as high as 35°C so you need to be prepared with plenty of suncream, sun hats and water.

 Parque de María Luisa

 We began our first day by trying to navigate the twisting streets of Seville’s old town.
+Just exploring the maze-like streets of the old town with its tall buildings was fun, although it did take us a while to get our bearings.
 After a few false turns we found ourselves in the ancient centre, by way of some pretty gardens.

 Just beyond the Alcázar is Seville’s main park, María Luisa.
 This is a beautiful and tranquil place to cool down.
 Walk past orange tree groves and jacaranda, and enjoy an ice cream under the bougainvillea.
 There are lots of fountains to splash in – this pastime quickly became a favourite with our kids.